 “Not really,” Miles says.

 “Good!
-Let us go then, you and I,” he says, “when the evening is spread out against he sky.”
+Let us go then, you and I,” he says, “when the evening is spread out against the sky.”

-Miles struggles to follow his father, already three paces ahead of him, Miles’ suitcase swinging back and forth from his father’s arm as though it holds nothing but air.
-Once outside, they dive into Cornelius’ double-parked Volvo, an old model with a rear window like a porthole.
+Miles struggles to follow his father, already three paces ahead of him, Miles’s suitcase swinging back and forth from his father’s arm as though it holds nothing but air.
+Once outside, they dive into Cornelius’s double-parked Volvo, an old model with a rear window like a porthole.
 Keys sit in the ignition.
-Miles’ suitcase falls on a roll of canvas and art books in the backseat.
+Miles’s suitcase falls on a roll of canvas and art books in the backseat.

 “Careful with this,” Miles says, handing over his Pan Am tote bag.